BioPandas/biopandas/docs/sources/api_subpackages/biopandas.pdb.md

     A list of PDB record sections in
     {'ATOM', 'HETATM', 'ANISOU', 'OTHERS'} that are to be written.
-    Writes all lines to PDB if records=None
+    Writes all lines to PDB if `records=None`.

 - `gz` : bool, default: False

-    Writes a gzipped PDB file if True
+    Writes a gzipped PDB file if True.

 - `append_newline` : bool, default: True